OctopusDeploy/blog/blog/2020-03/jenkinsfiles-with-atom/index.md

 ![](linter.png "width=500")

-The linter package requires some configuration to allow it to make network connections to Jenkins.
+The linter package requires additional configuration to allow it to make network connections to Jenkins.

 We'll make use of the `SSH then CLI` connection option:

 ![](linter-options-1.png "width=500")